 How are actinic keratoses treated?

-When you come to Elite Dermatology for a skin evaluation, the doctors perform a comprehensive exam.
+When you come to Elite Dermatology and Plastic Surgery for a skin evaluation, the doctors perform a comprehensive exam.
 They may recommend a skin biopsy to determine if you have actinic keratosis or if it has progressed to skin cancer.

 There are a number of treatment options available for actinic keratoses.
 The most common options are: